Cybersecurity Awareness Month: What SA Businesses Should Do

 Most business owners know cyber risk is rising.
 They’ve seen the headlines and heard the warnings.
 The problem isn’t knowledge – it’s follow-through.
 Staff still click on malicious links.
 Domains remain easy to impersonate.
 Vulnerabilities sit unnoticed until criminals find them first.

-Cybersecurity Awareness Month is your chance to audit real risks, refresh basic controls, and show regulators, insurers, and clients that cybersecurity is a business priority.
+Cybersecurity Awareness Month is your chance to audit real risks, refresh basic controls, and and demonstrate to regulators, insurers, and clients that cybersecurity.

 What are the Top Cybersecurity Risks for South African Businesses?